josefernandoferreiragomes/ProxyClientGenerator/ReadMe.md

 ```

 > **Before running this command:**
-> • Run **ApiServer** so that the swagger.json is available at the specified URL (adjust the port if needed).
+> â€¢ Run **ApiServer** so that the swagger.json is available at the specified URL (adjust the port if needed).
-> • Ensure NSwag CLI is installed (or use the NSwag Studio tool).
+> â€¢ Ensure NSwag CLI is installed (or use the NSwag Studio tool).

 ---